pretix/pretix-docs/docs/guides/products/index.md

 Add-on products are products that **cannot** be purchased directly, but only as add-ons to other products during checkout.
 The types and numbers of products in the cart decides what add-on products the customer can select.

-Cross-selling products are also not offered in the shop, but during checkout.
+Cross-selling products are not offered in the shop, but during checkout.
-Unlike add-on products, the contents of the cart to not decide what cross-selling products the customer can buy.
+Unlike add-on products, the contents of the cart do not decide what cross-selling products the customer can buy.
 Finally, products of the "normal + cross-selling" type are offered as both standalone products and in the cross-selling step.
 The "Cross-selling condition" setting below determines how products in categories of the type "cross-selling" and "normal + cross-selling" are offered in your shop.